unscsprt/unscsprt.github.io/content/blog/building-this-site-with-github-actions/index.md

 [This answer](https://github.com/gitname/react-gh-pages/issues/19#issuecomment-436148409) also explained why my custom domain kept resetting and provided a simple fix that I could add to the `npm build` script.

-Although I've only just started with GitHub Actions, I'm pleasantly surprised at how easy it makes setting up a simple cloud CI environment with almost no configuration.
+Although I've only just started using GitHub Actions, I'm pleasantly surprised by how easy it makes setting up a simple cloud CI environment with almost no configuration.
 Its email notifications sent to your GitHub account email are also a nice way to receive updates about your build status.

-Now I'll never have to worry about where this site is hosted or how it's deployed; all I have to do is push changes to the Markdown or React content and GitHub takes care of the rest, for free!
+Now I'll never have to worry about where this site is hosted or how it's deployed; all I have to do is push changes to the Markdown or React content and GitHub takes care of the rest, all for free!